olasupoisrael/financial-modeling/README.md

 * Develop a **financial forecast model** using scenario planning
 * Communicate findings visually through a presentation

-This project allowed me to blend my skills in data analytics, financial modeling, and Excel/Google Sheets automation.
+This project allowed me to blend my skills in data analytics, financial modeling, and Excel automation.

 ---